yulia-2008/goal-tracker/README.md

                         //  nativeEvent is object, has "contentOffset" property {x:0, y: 12 }
                         //  y value is the distance that the user has scrolled from the last position

+2023: get back to this app.
+Planning to finish and refactor.
+- delete areas
+- all goals will be on home streen
+- when open a goal -> calendar